List $k$-Colouring $P_t$-Free Graphs: a Mim-width Perspective: Introduction

 Corollary~\ref{c-new} is tight in the following sense.
 Let $L_{1,s}$ denote the subgraph obtained from $K_{1,s}^1$ by subdividing one edge exactly once; in particular $L_{1,2}=P_6$.
 Then, as {\sc List $4$-Colouring} is \NP-complete for $P_6$-free graphs~\cite{GPS14}, we cannot generalize Corollary~\ref{c-new} to $(L_{1,s},P_t)$-free graphs for $k \ge 4$, $s\geq 2$ and $t\geq 6$.
 Moreover, the mim-width of $(K_4,P_6)$-free graphs is unbounded~\cite{BHMPP} and so we cannot extend Theorem~\ref{t-new} to $(K_r,L_{1,s},P_t)$-free graphs, for $r\geq 4$, $s\geq 2$ and $t\geq 6$, either.

-The {\sc List $3$-Colouring} problem is polynomial-time solvable for $P_7$-free graphs~\cite{BCMSSZ18}, but the computational complexities of {\sc $3$-Colouring} and {\sc List $3$-Colouring} is open for $P_t$-free graphs if $t\geq 8$.
-In particular, we do not know any integer $t$ such that {\sc $3$-Colouring} or {\sc List $3$-Colouring} are \NP-complete for $P_t$-free graphs.
-Hence, an extension of Corollary~\ref{c-new} might still be possible for $k=3$, and we leave this for future work.
-This requires more research into the structure of $P_t$-free graphs.

 Theorem~\ref{t-new} has other applications as well.
+Firstly, as mentioned earlier, there are many problems known to be \XP\ parameterized by mim-width, so \cref{t-new} implies that these problems are polynomial-time solvable for this graph class; in particular, this is the case for the broad class of problems known as Locally Checkable Vertex Subset and Vertex Partitioning problems.
 For a graph $G$, let $\omega(G)$ denote the size of a maximum clique in $G$.
-Chudnovsky et al.~\cite{CKPR20} gave for the class of $(K_{1,3}^1,P_6)$-free graphs, an $n^{O(\omega(G)^3)}$-time algorithm for \textsc{Max Partial $H$-Colouring}, a problem equivalent to {\sc Independent Set} if $H=P_1$ and to {\sc Odd Cycle Transversal} if $H=P_2$.
+Chudnovsky et al.~\cite{CKPR20} gave for the class of $(K_{1,3}^1,P_6)$-free graphs an $n^{O(\omega(G)^3)}$-time algorithm for \textsc{Max Partial $H$-Colouring}, a problem equivalent to {\sc Independent Set} if $H=P_1$ and to {\sc Odd Cycle Transversal} if $H=P_2$.
 In other words, \textsc{Max Partial $H$-Colouring} is polynomial-time solvable for $(K_{1,3}^1,P_6)$-free graphs with bounded clique number.
-Chudnovsky et al.~\cite{CKPR20} noted that \textsc{Max Partial $H$-Colouring} is polynomial-time solvable for graph classes whose mim-width is bounded and quickly computable.
+Moreover, they observed that \textsc{Max Partial $H$-Colouring} is polynomial-time solvable for graph classes whose mim-width is bounded and quickly computable.
 Hence, Theorem~\ref{t-new} generalizes their result for \textsc{Max Partial $H$-Colouring} to $(K_{1,s}^1,P_t)$-free graphs with bounded clique number, for any $s\geq 1$ and $t\geq 1$.
 However, the running time of the corresponding algorithm is worse than $n^{O(\omega(G)^3)}$ (see~\cite{CKPR20} for details).

 It remains to prove Theorem~\ref{t-new}, which we do in the next section.
+In Section~\ref{s-con} we give some directions for future work.